Anabn357/SQLAlchemy-Challenge/README.md

 * Calculate the rainfall per weather station using the previous year's matching dates.

 * Calculate the daily normals.
 Normals are the averages for the min, avg, and max temperatures.

+* You are provided with a function called `daily_normals` that will calculate the daily normals for a specific date.
+This date string will be in the format `%m-%d`.
+Be sure to use all historic TOBS that match that date string.